 What do I do if my account was hacked or card stolen?

-Most traders are signed up to an online secure shopping scheme that protects their customers.
-You should immediately contact the trader, your bank and/or your card provider.
+Most retailers are signed up to an online secure shopping scheme that protects their customers.
+You should immediately contact the retailer, your bank and/or your card provider.

 My loyalty card information isn’t available online!

 If you discover that your loyalty card information isn’t available online, you can use Resolver to contact the company or loyalty card provider to explain your issue.